 Don't hope for negotiation in a seller's market.
-Offer your highest price and make it one you can live with if your offer should be rejected.
+Offer your highest price, and make it one you can live with if your offer should be rejected.
 If you're asked to submit a best and final offer, make your offer attractive, and consider going a little above list price.

 Ask your agent for a comparative market analysis to determine the pricing range.
 Sometimes sellers deliberately set a price below comparable sales to generate multiple offers.
 Paying a little extra doesn't necessarily mean you're paying over market value.

 Multiple Offers in Buyer's Markets

 The winning offer in a multiple offer situation in a buyer's market is often less than list price, and you may not be dealing with multiple offers at all.
-Or you might be competing against one buyer instead of 20.
-This can change your approach significantly.
+You might be competing against one buyer instead of 20.
+That can change your approach significantly.

 Sell Your Existing Home First

-Don't ask the seller to give you personal items, and don't expect the seller to pay your closing costs.
-Find out which costs are customarily paid for by the seller and offer to pay one or more of them yourself, such as title policies, escrow fees, and transfer fees.
+Don't ask the seller to give you personal items, and don't expect them to pay your closing costs.
+Find out which costs are customarily paid for by the seller, and offer to pay one or more of them yourself, such as title policies, escrow fees, and transfer fees.

 Ask your agent to pursue a friendly relationship with the seller's agent, too.
 Sometimes sellers reject offers based on what the seller's agent has to say about your agent.

 Find Out What's Important to the Seller

 Ask your agent to sniff out the hot buttons in the transaction.
 These could be seller requests or listing agent expectations.
 Ask what will seal the deal, then give it.
-Maybe it's fast closing.
-Maybe it's a longer than usual escrow period.
+Maybe it's a fast closing.
+Maybe it's a longer-than-usual escrow period.

 Share the Love

-Most sellers have an emotional attachment to their homes.
-They want them to fall into the hands of an acceptable buyer.
-So be that acceptable buyer.
+Most sellers have an emotional attachment to their home.
+They want it to fall into the hands of an acceptable buyer.
+Be that acceptable buyer.
 Write the seller a brief letter explaining why you love their home so much.

 Prepare for a Counteroffer